Tommy Robinson: English Defence League

 Robinson founded the English Defence League (EDL) in 2009 with his cousin Kevin Carroll, and became its leader with Carroll as deputy leader.
 Robinson stated that he was prompted to found the EDL after reading a newspaper article about local Islamists attempting to recruit men to fight for the Taliban in Afghanistan outside a bakery in Luton.
 Many of the EDL's early members were recruited from football club supporters in Luton, London, Bristol and other English cities.
 Robinson described the EDL, shortly after it was founded, as being "against the rise of radical Islam".
 Paraic O'Brien, writing for the BBC, said that the organisation's rank-and-file were "loosely affiliated with football hooligan firms" and described themselves as anti-Islam.
 Robinson founded the European Defence League, a co-ordination of groups similar to the EDL operating in different European countries.

 In 2011, Robinson was convicted of using "threatening, abusive or insulting behaviour" during a fight between supporters of Luton Town and Newport County in Luton the previous year.
 Robinson reportedly led the group of Luton fans and played an integral part in starting a 100-man brawl, during which he chanted, "EDL till I die."
 He was sentenced to a 12-month community rehabilitation order with 150 hours of unpaid work and a three-year ban from attending football matches.

 Robinson was arrested again after an EDL demonstration in Tower Hamlets in September 2011 for breach of bail conditions, as he had been banned from attending that demonstration.
 Robinson later began a hunger strike while on remand in HM Prison Bedford, saying that he was a "political prisoner of the state", and refused to eat what he believed was halal meat.
 A handful of EDL supporters protested outside the prison in support of Robinson during his incarceration; the support peaked at a turnout of 100 protesters on 10 September.
 Robinson was released on bail on 12 September.

 On 29 September 2011, Robinson was convicted of common assault after headbutting a fellow EDL member at a rally in Blackburn in April that year.
 He was sentenced to 12 weeks of imprisonment, suspended for 12 months.
 On 8 November 2011, Robinson held a protest on the rooftop of the FIFA headquarters in Zürich against FIFA's ruling that the England national football team could not wear a Remembrance poppy symbol on their shirts.
 For this he was fined £3,000 and jailed for three days.
 Robinson said that he was assaulted on 22 December 2011.
-He said this occurred after stopping his car due to another car flashing its lights at him, and that a group of three men attacked and beat him, until they were stopped by the arrival of a "good Samaritan".
+He said this occurred after he stopped his car because another car flashed its lights at him, and that a group of three men attacked and beat him, until they were stopped by the arrival of a "good Samaritan".
 Robinson said that the attackers were of Asian appearance.
 Bedfordshire Police stated that it was "unclear what the motive for the attack was".